 Please can you outline a spraying schedule for roses.
-I live in town and get rust and black spot every year.
 Each year I’ve used Shield and Super Shield and still the leaves look awful.
 Do I need to look at a winter clean up?

 Firstly, straight after your winter pruning is completed, apply a very thorough clean-up spray of horticulture oil such as Conqueror Oil and an application of Copper compound such as Copper Oxychloride.
 Garden hygiene is very important with roses so remove any dead leaves or diseased wood from the ground.
 Don’t put them in the compost bin - remove them from the property as they can harbor overwintering fungal diseases and re-infect your plants come spring.